txje/Unicycler/README.md

 <p align="center"><img src="misc/depth.png" alt="Plasmid depths"></p>

 In the above assembly graph, the chromosome is at the top and there are two plasmids.
 The plasmid on the left occurs in approximately 4 or 5 copies per cell.
-For the larger plasmid on the right, Most cells probably had one copy of plasmid __B__ but some had more.
+For the larger plasmid on the right, most cells probably had one copy but some had more.
 Since sequencing biases (such as GC bias) can affect read depth, these per cell counts should be interpreted loosely.